Generate Connection Points

 ImageMatchMethod

-Maximum Points Per Block
+Maximum Per Block

 Available when Conventional is selected in Point Distribution Mode.